Comparison

 Is FrameQuery a replacement for Muse.ai?

 They serve different purposes.
-Muse.ai is a video hosting platform with AI search built in — ideal for publishing searchable video content to viewers.
-FrameQuery is a local-first search tool for production teams who need to find moments in their own footage without uploading it anywhere.
+Muse.ai is a video hosting platform with AI search built in, ideal for publishing searchable video content to viewers.
+FrameQuery is a desktop search tool for production teams who need to find moments in their own footage.
+Frames and audio are extracted on your device and sent for analysis, nothing else - your originals never leave your machine.
 You might use both: Muse.ai for distribution and FrameQuery for production.

 How does FrameQuery AI search compare to Muse.ai?